andizq/sf3dmodels/README.rst

 forming systems as those being revealed by current instruments.
-The output data can be read with `LIME <https://lime.readthedocs.io/en/latest/>`_ (see below) or `RADMC-3D <http://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/>`_ to carry out radiative transfer calculations of the modelled region.
+The output data can be read with `LIME <https://lime.readthedocs.io/en/latest/>`_ (see below) or `RADMC-3D <http://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/>`_ to carry out radiative transfer calclations of the modelled region.

 Documentation
 -------------